1987 VFL grand final: Epilogue

-For Carlton, the victory was atonement for last year's defeat, and served as a tribute to the fighting spirit shown by Des English and Peter Motley, (English was having treatment for cancer and Motley suffered permanent injuries from a car accident) who joined the celebrations in the dressing room.
+For Carlton, the victory was atonement for last year's defeat, and it served as a tribute to the fighting spirit shown by Des English and Peter Motley (as English was having treatment for cancer, while Motley suffered permanent injuries from a car accident), who joined the celebrations in the dressing room.
 However, Johnston and Madden had both been reported for striking.
 They would both miss the first two matches of the 1988 season.
-After losing to Melbourne in the 1988 Preliminary Final, the Blues would not play in a Grand Final again until 1993.
+After losing to Melbourne in the 1988 Preliminary Final, the Blues would not play in a grand final again until 1993.